Beer in Mexico (song)

 "Beer In Mexico" is a song written and recorded by American country music artist Kenny Chesney.
 It was released in January 2007 as the fifth and final single from his 2005 album The Road and the Radio.
-The song reached number one on the U.S. Billboard Hot Country Songs chart.
-This was the first song written by Kenny Chesney himself to reach the top of that chart.
+The song reached number one on the U.S. Billboard Hot Country Songs chart, and is the first single solely written by Chesney to top the chart.

 Background and writing

 The liner notes for The Road and the Radio state that Chesney wrote the song while vacationing in Cabo San Lucas, Mexico for Sammy Hagar's birthday party.

 Content

 This song talks about a guy who is at the "crossroads in [his] life" and doesn't know what decisions to make, so he decides to relax and have a “beer in Mexico.”

 Critical reception

 Kevin John Coyne of Country Universe gave the song a B+ grade, saying that it "is a cool, loud record" and that "[t]here’s almost too much going on, but just almost" and concluding with "[how] radio will be all over the song".
 Dan Milliken of Country Universe rated the song number 108 on his list of the 201 Greatest Singles of the Decade.
-He stated that the song "was such a perfect encapsulation of Kenny Chesney’s musical identity from this decade that you could skip over the most of the rest of his work and still get the basic idea."
+He stated that the song "was such a perfect encapsulation of Kenny Chesney’s musical identity from this decade that you could skip over most of the rest of his work and still get the basic idea."